 -

 Consider Digestive Enzyme Supplements: If you have difficulty digesting proteins or suspect impaired pepsin function, consider taking digestive enzyme supplements that contain pepsin.
 These supplements can help break down proteins and improve digestion.
-However, it's important to consult with a healthcare professional before taking any supplements, as they may interact with medications or have other potential side effects.
+On the flip side, it helps to consult with a healthcare professional before taking any supplements, as they may interact with medications or have other potential side effects.

 FAQ About Pepsin and pH